 To begin with...

 There is also Hicks, which is where the hicks known as hillbillies come from I guess.
-Then there are West Cobb which is south of Japton which when you think about it seems strange that only a half a percent of the 436 people who live there are of something akin to Asian descent.
+Then there is West Cobb, south of Japan.
+When you think about it, it seems strange that only half a percent of the 436 people who live there are of something akin to Asian descent.
 Hmmm.

 Moving a bit south while staying on the western side of the state we come to Rudy, named no doubt for that Notre Dame football player and movie star.
 We also arrive at Watalula and Wiederkehr Village.
 Say that three times fast!
 There is also Yoestown which is across the Arkansas River from Island; no, not AN island but the TOWN Island.
 Got that?

-We have now reached the Louisiana/Arkansas border and towns like Berlin and Hamburg; Crossett, West Crossett and North Crossett; Felsenthal and Huttig; Mist and Beouf.
-Before long, we have arrived a the Mississippi River and must turn north.
+We have now reached the Louisiana/Arkansas border and towns like Berlin and Hamburg; Crossett, West Crossett, and North Crossett; Felsenthal and Huttig; Mist and Beouf.
+Before long, we have arrived at the Mississippi River and must turn north.